-Erectile Dysfunction (ED) is a sexual disorder which can be theoretically explained as a consistent inability of a man to gain a healthy erection in the penis and sustain it to have a sexual intercourse.
+Erectile Dysfunction (ED) is a sexual disorder in which a man consistently fails to gain a healthy erection in the penis.
+Even when he does get a sporadic erection, he fails to sustain it to have sexual intercourse.
 It makes the man incapable to perform any sexual intercourse.
-In the studies, it’s been found that 1 out of every 5 adult man suffers from ED at some stage of his life.
+The studies suggest that 1 out of every 5 adult man suffers from ED at some stage of his life.

 ED Is Misunderstood With Poor Libido

-It’s been often observed that people comprehend the dysfunction of the penis as a result of poor libido, which is scientifically untrue.
-Sexual dysfunction in men is a vast topic and problems like poor libido and premature ejaculation are classified as different kinds of sexual dysfunction.
-As far as ED is concerned, it is caused by different reasons than of poor libido and men with ED have been found to have a healthy libido.
-In most of the cases of patients affected by ED, different underlying medical conditions are responsible for the problem.
+Surveys reveal that people comprehend the dysfunction of the penis as a result of poor libido.
+However, this notion is completely wrong and a mere misconception.
+Problems like poor libido and premature ejaculation are classified as different kinds of sexual dysfunction.
+As far as ED is concerned, different other reasons might be behind the cause than of poor libido.
+Also, men with ED have been found to have a healthy libido.
+In most of the cases of ED patients, different underlying medical conditions are responsible for the problem.